TheThirdOne/random-sorting/README.md

 # Analysis of Sorting Algorithms using randomized Comparators

-Sorting Algorithms are normally analysized using broad strokes and leave the finer detials up to the particular implementation and require knowing the code of the algorithm in question.
-For reverse engineering, though, implementation detials are important, and the algorithm is a black box.
+Sorting Algorithms are normally analyzed using broad strokes and leave the finer details up to the particular implementation and require knowing the code of the algorithm in question.
+For reverse engineering, though, implementation details are important, and the algorithm is a black box.

 Techniques such as timing analysis and fuzz testing both aid reverse engineering,